skranz/RTutor/vignettes/An RTutor Problem Set as Bachelor or Master Thesis.md

 From my experience, the first working drafts of a problem set, may already have many good ideas, but are still very far away from a nicely polished final product.
 Most problem sets have been substantially restructured and improved compared to the first version.
 Typically there will be quite some iterations, where you send a new version of the problem set to your advisor, discuss it together and then improve the problem set.
 This gradual improvement process takes substantial time, however.

-The main reason why a thesis fails below the desired quality is that you send a draft to late to your supervisor and don't have enough time for the multiple rounds of feedback and improvement.
+The main reason why a thesis falls below the desired quality is that you send a draft to late to your supervisor and don't have enough time for the multiple rounds of feedback and improvement.

 ## Step 6: Host your problem set on Github and shinyapps.io